 European understanding of the Kamakura-bori tsuba at the end of the Meiji period was rather vague.
 Henri L. Joly writes in 1912: “The Kamakura style with low relief decoration and perforations seems to have become fashionable after so-called Kamakura Hōjō rule — an expert in the Token Kwaishi places them in the Sixteenth Century as the oldest possible date… The subject is a difficult one, full of contradictions owing to the absence of absolutely reliable records”.

-The term Kamakura-bori in Western literature first appeared in San Francisco at the Butterfield & Butterfield auction catalogue “Important Japanese swords, sword fittings and armor” in 1979 – under №66: “Kamakura bori work of the Muromachi period.
-Round thin plate… carved with design of plants (sego palm) [SV: probably a typo, should be “sago palm”, Cycas revoluta, Sotetsu in Japanese] rocks, and waves on the face.
+The term Kamakura-bori tsuba in Western literature first appeared in San Francisco at the Butterfield & Butterfield auction catalogue “Important Japanese swords, sword fittings and armor” in 1979 – under №66: “Kamakura bori work of the Muromachi period.
+Round thin plate with some small iron bones in the edge.
+Carved with design of plants (sego palm) rocks, and waves on the face.
 The back has half of two chrysanthemums, waves, clove, and sego palm leaves.
 The kozuka-hitsu has been added and later enlarged.
+A good typical example without the rim most have.
 Diameter: 7.7 cm., thickness 2.5 mm.
 Estimated price $100-200″.
 There will be more on the meaning of the palm symbol in the ‘Motifs’ section below.

 Since this publication in 1979 Kamakura-bori tsuba is the most frequently used term, however occasionally we can see Kamakura tsuba, Kamakura school tsuba, Kamakura style tsuba and even Kamakura bori-fu tsuba.
 “Fū – style, manner.
 Used as a suffix to say that something was made/interpreted ‘in the style of'”.